kremalicious/blog/_src/_posts/2015-08-02-simple-tor-setup-on-mac-os-x.md

 Congratulations, you now have Tor running on your system.
 But none of your network traffic is routed through it yet.

-In order for all your system traffic being routed through Tor you need to adjust your system's network proxy settings whih you can either do visually in the System Preferences or programmatically via OS X's builtin `networksetup`.
+In order for all your system traffic being routed through Tor you need to adjust your system's network proxy settings which you can either do visually in the System Preferences or programmatically via OS X's builtin `networksetup`.

 ## Set network proxy settings via System Preferences